Steven Strait

 Steven Strait (born March 23, 1986) is an American actor and singer.
-He is best known for starring in the adventure film Sky High (2005) as Warren Peace and the science fiction series The Expanse (2015–2022).
+He is best known for starring as Warren Peace in the adventure film Sky High (2005), as Caleb Danvers in The Covenant (2006), and as Jim Holden in the science fiction series The Expanse (2015–2022).

 Early life

 Strait was born and raised in Greenwich Village, a neighborhood of Manhattan, New York, the son of Jean (née Viscione) and Richard Dyer Strait.
 His ancestry is Dutch and Italian.
 He attended Village Community School, Xavier High School and took classes at the Stella Adler Studio of Acting.